 4. Build Trust With Your Manager & Team

-If you are the type of person that starts fires rather than helps put them out, you will have problems.
-Ultimately, all but the most egotistical of people want to have a good working environment where everyone gets along.
+If you start fires rather than help put them out, you will have problems.
+Ultimately, all but the most egotistical people want to have a good working environment where everyone gets along.37 Top Working From Home Tips For Productivity & Success Telecommuting & Working Remotely Guides

 Additionally, with any good working relationship, you will understand how they tick, meaning how they operate and like to do business.
-The more in-tune you are with your boss, the more you will be empowered to make important decisions without consulting them.
+The more in tune you are with your boss, the more you will be empowered to make important decisions without consulting them.
 You build trust by ensuring that when an important decision needs to be made, and you are not 100% sure of the right decision, you call your boss and discuss it to clarify the point.
-Don’t just ask what to do; simply state the problem and what decision you think is the right one; if they agree or tweak it a little, you build a bond of a trusted team member.
+Don’t just ask what to do; simply state the problem and what decision you think is right; if they agree or tweak it a little, you build a bond with a trusted team member.

 5. Organize Regular One-On-One Meetings With Your Boss